-The Church was originally located at the corner of Green Springs Highway and Oxmoor Road on land donated by some of the first members.
+The Church was originally located at the corner of Green Springs Highway and Oxmoor Road on land donated by some of the first members, William and Amanda Sellers.
 A total of four different buildings were erected on that property during the eighty-four years the Church was at that location.

 The construction of Interstate 65 forced the Church to relocate in 1967 to the present property on Columbiana Road and new facilities were constructed.
 An addition was completed in 1983.

 Homewood Church has had a rich heritage in Homewood and has had a great impact on the city over the years.
 Her members have served as members of the City Council, Fire Department and Chief, Police Department and Chief, educational leaders, members of many city boards and in other capacities.
 For many years, the Zelosophian Academy was part of the Church, and many of the early leaders in the area received their education there.
 One of its leading teachers was the Rev. J.H.B.
 Hall, for whom Hall Avenue and the Hall-Kent Elementary School are named.